 Nikki worked for Hunters from August 1999 until August 2008 when her love of travel and adventure prompted a sabbatical.
 She spent time travelling in Thailand and Australia, and came back to York in May 2009, where she re-joined the Sales team at Hunters Head Office.

 Nikki loved children so it felt right to create a trust in her name to help make a difference to their lives.
-The Nikki Waterhouse Trust aims to support children and their families in times of need.
+The Nikki Waterhouse Trust aims to support children under 18 and their families in times of need.